Person holding and reviewing phone screen while typing password on laptop

 Password Complexity and Time to Crack

 Complexity is determined by the variety of characters used (uppercase, lowercase, digits, and special symbols) and the length of the password.
-The following chart shows the relationship between password complexity and the time required to crack it using brute force:
+This chart shows the relationship between password complexity and the time required to crack it using brute force:

 Curious as to how your password measures up?
 If it appears on this next list, we recommend you change it immediately.
 These are some the most used passwords in the world today.
 They constantly find themselves on lists from security experts along with warnings not to use them.